Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 Tom began pacing the floor; he couldn’t stop thinking about what might happen when he rides White Lightning.
 He had to stay focused and think of this ride as any other ride.

-He came down from his roost and walked over to the trough again and stuck his head deep down into the cold water.
-He wanted the coolness of the water to help clear his mind before he came back up, then he shook off most of the water, he looked funny all wet and raggedy feathers, but he felt much better and clear-headed.
+He stepped down from his roost and walked over to the trough again and stuck his head deep down into the cold water.
+He wanted the coolness of the water to help clear his mind before he came back up, then he shook off most of the water, he looked funny with wet feathers, but he felt much better and clear-headed.

 Ol’ Will was patiently watching and waiting for Tom to get his head out of the water trough, then he let out a big laugh pointing at Tom.